MontrealCorpusTools/ISCAN/docs/source/installation_without_docker.rst

 Once there, look in the ``iscan-server/iscan_server/settings`` directory and create a file named ``local_settings.py``.

-Add the following to it, replacing any paths with relevant paths for your system, as well as information for the PostGreSQL database:
+Add the following to it, replacing any paths with relevant paths for your system, as well as information for the PostGreSQL database (i.e., whatever database name, user name and password you used when setting up the PostGreSQL database):

 .. code-block:: python